JuliaGraphics/QML.jl/README.md

 For further examples, see the [`documentation`](https://JuliaGraphics.github.io/QML.jl/dev).

 ## Breaking changes

+### Upgrade from v0.9 to 0.10
+* The QML module name has been changed from `org.julialang` to just `jlqml`, so `import org.julialang` needs to be replaced with `import jlqml` in all QML files.
+* Makie support has been moved to the QMLMakie package

 ### Upgrade from v0.6 to v0.7
 * Julia 1.6 minimal requirement